 Turn off unnecessary animations

-There are two obvious things on your iPhone that are purely aesthetic, but impact your battery life negatively: The parallax effect and dynamic wallpapers.
-To get rid of the unnecessary parallax effect, go to Settings > General > Accessibility and turn Reduce Motion on.
 Next go to Settings > Wallpaper > Choose a New Wallpaper and pick something from Stills or a photo.
 The dynamic wallpapers and the parallax effect are animated by information from the iPhone’s sensors about how you’re holding and moving the phone.
-These effects inevitably drain battery life.
-Check out the best wallpaper apps if you need some new backgrounds.
+These effects drain battery life.
+Check out the best wallpaper apps if you crave a new still background.

 Edit Search

 By default, the Search function indexes and searches through every item on your iPhone.
-You can save a little battery, filter your searches, and potentially get faster results, if you tell it to drop irrelevant items.
+You can save a little battery, filter your searches, and potentially get faster results if you tell it to drop irrelevant items.
 Go into Settings > Siri & Search and remove anything on the list that you don’t use or want to search.

 Opt for Wi-Fi